Table of Contents

 1. Write Something Worth Reading

-Remember, you’re not just writing to get published; you’re writing to be read.
+And yeah—remember this: you’re not writing just to get published.
+You’re writing to be read.

 2. Polish Until It Shines